astrazeneca-cgr-publications/JARVIS/modules/CONTINUE.md

 - Make sure I fix imbalance everywhere  [DONE]
 - Set RF as default classifier for JARVIS in 'jarvis/variant_classification/run_variant_classification.py' [DONE] -- the DNN (FeedF and CNNs are in the 'jarvis/deep_learn_raw_seq/' module
 - Remove any overlapping benign variants from pathogenic file before classification [DONE]
+• Re-run JARVIS training with Random Forest too, to extract feature importance and for benchmarking comparison.
+[DONE]
+• Get metrics of Sensitivity (low number of FN) and Specifity (low number of FP) to see if I can use it safely on the whole genome without risking to predict too many False Positives.
+[DONE]
+• Use the same CV batches for benchmarking all other scores (if possible) [DONE] -- Not possible, as not all scores will be defined for the same types of variants.
+So, I will just train them with independent CV batches, that will represent their generalised predictive power.

+• Complete: Add metrics for sensitivity, precision, etc. in "jarvis/deep_learn_raw_seq/train_nn_model.py" [DONE]
+	- Also test n-repeated in CV train_nn_model.py [DONE]
+• Add aggr. (avg.) metrics for sensitivity, precision, etc. in "variant_classification/run_variant_classification.py" [DONE]
+- Combine metrics from the two modules and plot them.
+[DONE]